fps697608/AWS-ECS-Workshop/README.md

 	  docker build -t hello-world .

 * List docker images to verify whether the image was created correctly.
-We should be able to see there is a image called "**hello-world**".
+We should be able to see there is a image called **_hello-world_**.

 	  docker image ls

     ![dockerImages.png](images/dockerImages.png)

 * Run the newly built image.
-The **_–p 80:80_** option maps the exposed port 80 on the container to port 80 on the host system.
+The `–p 80:80` option maps the exposed port 80 on the container to port 80 on the host system.

 	  docker run -p 80:80 hello-world